xavierleroy/cdf-mech-sem/README.md

 ["Mechanized semantics"](https://www.college-de-france.fr/site/xavier-leroy/course-2019-2020.htm)
 given by Xavier Leroy at Collège de France in 2019-2020.

 This is the English version of the Coq sources.
-A version commented in French is available [here](https://github.com/xavierleroy/cdf-sem-meca).
+La version commentée en français est disponible [ici](https://github.com/xavierleroy/cdf-sem-meca).

 An HTML pretty-printing of the commented sources is also available: